mongodb/docs/source/includes/prerequisites-automation-agent-install.rst

-Before installing the agent, review the :doc:`/core/automation-checklist` for considerations and prerequisites specific to the agent.
+Before installing the agent, review the :ref:`automation-checklist` for considerations and prerequisites specific to the agent.